ingmapping/mapnik-stylesheets-polar/README.md

 ----------------------------------------------------------------------

 ***
 The Style and the supplied Tools are specialized for rendering Polar Regions.
+For other stylesheets see:  https://github.com/openstreetmap/mapnik-stylesheets or https://github.com/gravitystorm/openstreetmap-carto.
 ***

 Welcome, if you have Mapnik and osm2pgsql installed and you want to render your own OSM tiles of the Antarctic Polar region , you've come to the right place.
-Due to the position of Antarctica around the South Pole the usual map web map projections [e.g. Web Mercator](https://epsg.io/3857) show Antarctica rather distorted.
-This project can help you if you want to generate raster tiles of the Antartica based on OpenStreetMap and Natural Earth data in custom [WGS 84 / Antarctic Polar Stereographic projection](https://epsg.io/3031) with tools like Mapnik and osm2psql.
+Due to the position of Antarctica around the South Pole the usual map web map projections e.g. [Web Mercator](https://epsg.io/3857) show Antarctica rather distorted.
+This project can help you if you want to generate raster tiles of the Antartica based on OpenStreetMap and Natural Earth data in custom [WGS 84 / Antarctic Polar Stereographic projection](https://epsg.io/3031) with tools like Mapnik and osm2pgsql.

 This project was forked from https://github.com/MaZderMind/mapnik-stylesheets-polar which is the development location of the Mapnik XML stylesheets powering http://polar.openstreetmap.de/.
 The website is not working anymore since the OSM Antarctica Map is currently unmaintained.